 If you want to stay ahead of the curve in your business, you'll have to take advantage of the opportunities around you by making informed decisions.
 With the emergence of data analytics tools in this digital age, it has become easier to accomplish that.
-Data analysis has become the standard for almost every organization lately, to the point that streaming data analytics solutions for every level are available.
-However, many available options on the market will make you feel overwhelmed.
+Data analysis has become the standard for almost every organization lately, to the point that streaming data analytics solutions are available for every level.
+However, the availability and variety of options on the market can make you feel overwhelmed.

-Streaming Data Analytics in a Nutshell
+Streaming analytics in a nutshell

 Surprisingly, most real-time data streaming services can successfully coordinate with Kafka to facilitate stream processing and analytics.
-Kafka can also transfer data towards other portals for numerical analysis.
+Kafka can also transfer incoming data to other portals for numerical analysis.
 Nevertheless, the characteristics of fault tolerance and redundant data provided a convincing uplift to Kafka's track record, as well as the prestige of all other data streaming tools.

-Okay, so we just mentioned Apache Spark as a top performer, but that doesn't imply the Apache Hadoop is not great.
+So we just mentioned Apache Spark as a top performer, but that doesn't imply that Apache Hadoop is not great.
 Like Spark, Hadoop is also an open-source platform that comprises a distributed file system and a MapReduce engine for storing and processing large amounts of data.
 Even though Hadoop is older (first released in 2006) and not as fast as Spark, many firms that have embraced it already will not forsake it because something better comes along.

 Stream Analytics by IBM

 IBM stream analytics potential differs from other popular streaming data toolkits.
 This aids in the development of notebooks, allowing Python consumers to guarantee easy management, monitoring, and taking informed decisions.
-For handling information through data streams, you can employ IBM Streaming Analytics services of streaming on the IBM BlueMix forum.
+For handling information through data streams, you can employ IBM Stream Analytics services of streaming on the IBM BlueMix forum.

 The streaming platform is entirely self-contained.
-It can create real-time streaming applications such as user behavior monitoring and fraud analysis and detection.
+It can create real-time streaming applications such as user behavior monitoring, fraud analysis, and detection.
 KDS streaming analytics platform can capture gigabytes of data per second from several sources and perform predictive analytics operations.
 Collected data is made available on dashboards in milliseconds to give you valuable insights into the data.

 Google Cloud Platform

-One of the many advantages of BigQuery is that it's SQL compatible, making it quite simple to use.
+One of the many advantages of BigQuery is that it's SQL-compatible, making it quite simple to use.
 Although the platform is a little slow to keep up with the latest advances, it's a small price to pay given its scalability, low cost, and standard configurations.
 Moreover, it's pretty hard to ignore as numerous organizations rely on it.

 RapidMiner provides interactive charts and graphs with zooming, panning, and several other interactive features if you want to go deep into data analysis.
 You will be able to perform analysis over 40 forms of data, both structured and unstructured, such as audio, video, images, social media, text, and NoSQL.
 Furthermore, RapidMiner is open-source streaming data analytics software with state-of-the-art features like machine learning models and predictive analytics for valuable insights into business intelligence operations.

 It is a one-of-a-kind SQL extension that provides streaming data processing.
 The effectiveness of StreamSQL for real-time information computation in big data is dependent on its simplification.
 StreamSQL's simplification makes it appropriate for non-developers as well.
-StreamSQL simplifies the applications development that ensures data stream deception, real-time conformance, monitoring, and network security.
+StreamSQL simplifies the application development that ensures data stream deception, real-time conformance, monitoring, and network security.